GREAT LAKES MUD

 Cleanup Process

-PCBs, metals, oil & grease
+Contaminants: PAHs, PCBs, metals, oil & grease

-Method: TBD
+Method: Dredging

 Short-term Disruptions